prefix-dev/pixi/docs/FAQ.md

+---
+part: pixi
+title: Frequently asked questions
+description: What questions did we encounter more often?
+---
 ## What is the difference with `conda`, `mamba`, `poetry`, `pip`

 | Tool   | Installs python | Builds packages | Runs predefined tasks | Has lockfiles builtin | Fast | Use without python                                                     |